arp3xp2/classroom-dl/README.md

 - **Topic-based organization**: Download assignments from specific topics or all topics
 - **Student folders**: Creates one folder per student within each topic
 - **Consistent naming**: Files are renamed to `assignment-title_student-name.extension`
+- **PDF conversion**: Option to automatically convert compatible files (Google Docs, Sheets, Slides, and Microsoft Office files) to PDF format

+Note: PDF conversion only works for Google Workspace files and Microsoft Office formats.
+Other file types (images, audio, etc.) will remain in their original format.

 ## Screenshots